open-source-labs/Quell/README.md

 ### Usage Notes

-- Currently, Quell can only cache query-type requests without variables or directives.
-Quell will still process these other requests, but will not cache the responses.
+- Currently, Quell can cache 1) query-type requests without variables or directives and 2) mutation-type requests (add, update, and delete) with cache invalidation implemented.
+Quell will still process other requests, but will not cache the responses.

 ## Documentation